robertdebock/udemy-python-environment/README.md

 Or use Jupyter Notebook by visiting the IP address of the virtual machine.

 Hint 1: Find the IP of the vm using `vagrant ssh-config`.
-Hint 2: Find the access token using `systemctl status jupyter-notebook` on the virtual machine.
+Hint 2: Find the access token using `systemctl status jupyter-notebook` or `systemctl status anaconda` on the virtual machine.